 - They are mild and there is less chance of damaging/ burning the plants.

 - It can be used as a soil drench as well as a foliar spray.
+No fancy chemical fertilizer injector needed a hose-end sprayer will work just fine.

 - They are beneficial to the plant but do not cause any harm and contamination of the environment like the chemical varieties.